inkVerb/VIP/501/Lesson-06.md

   - "I am a new form created by AJAX"
   - "(made by AJAX)"
 4. Change the input fields and try many times

+*Note in the next examples, we will simplify our JavaScript into one function, among other things...*

 ### AJAX Capture Data from a `<form>` by `<button>`